 When AllocationStrategy

-, Spot Fleet launches instances from optimal Spot pools for the target capacity of instances (in this case weights) that we are launching.
+, Spot Fleet launches instances from optimal Spot pools for the target capacity of instances (in this case weights) that you are launching.
+Spot Fleet then requests Spot Instances from the lowest priced of these pools.

 Spot Fleet does support CapacityRebalance